What I Do

 Digital Media in Politics and Society

 One of the most important challenges societies face today is how to make sense of digital media.
 We are deeply uncertain about their impact: mechanisms, conditions, and opportunities of and for their uses remain unclear.
 The goal the podcast is to help you to make sense of digital media, the changes it brings, and the challenges it presents.
-This podcast accompanies the lecture series Digital Media in Politics & Society of the Chair for the Governance of Complex and Innovative Technological Systems at the University of Bamberg.
+This podcast accompanies the lecture series Digital Media in Politics & Society of the Chair for Political Science, Digital Transformation at the University of Bamberg.

 Current Episode